Dampolo03/Dampolo/README.md

-# A model to predict the Man of the match award using this statistics before the official announcement.
+# A model to predict the Man of the match award using statistics before the official announcement.